 Sometimes, local businesses will work with you to buy items on credit.
 You might be able to set up a payment plan with the store to purchase an item, and then make all payments on time.
 Again, this will only help your credit if the business reports to the national credit reporting agencies.

-For many people, it's best to start improving a credit score with methods that don't involve getting new credit.
-There are a number of ways to do this, like by:
+You can also start improving your credit score with methods that don't involve getting new credit.
+A few ways to do this include:

 For more on credit reports, credit scores, and rebuilding credit, see our Credit Repair topic area.